Information on COVID-19 including symptoms, spread, treatments, immunity and where to get help.

 Coronaviruses are a large and diverse family of viruses which cause illnesses such as the common cold.
-The most recent diseases caused by it include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
+Other recent diseases caused by coronaviruses and thought to be transmitted from animals include severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

-The symptoms of COVID-19 are similar to common illnesses such as a cold or influenza.
+Common symptoms of COVID-19 are like those found with illnesses such as a cold or influenza.
 You may have one or more of the following:

 - shortness of breath

-Symptoms can take up to 14 days to show after a person has been infected.
+Symptoms tend to arise around two to five days after a person has been infected but can take up to 14 days to show.
 The virus can be passed onto others before they know they have it – from up to two days before symptoms develop.

 Read more about COVID-19 assessment and testing.